mmick66/KDDragAndDropCollectionView/README.md

 ### Tutorial

-If you want to dig deeper into the logic that was followed, a Full tutorial can be found here](http://karmadust.com/drag-and-drop-between-uicollectionviews/).
+If you want to dig deeper into the logic that was followed, a full tutorial can be found here](http://karmadust.com/drag-and-drop-between-uicollectionviews/).

 ### Quick Guide

-The only responsibility of the user code is to manage the data that the collection view is representing.
-More specifically the data source of the collection views must implement
+The only responsibility of the user code is to manage the data that the collection view cells are representing.
+The data source of the collection views must implement

 ```Swift
 protocol KDDragAndDropCollectionViewDataSource : UICollectionViewDataSource {